 Sinus Lift Procedure

-After taking a thorough medical history, including information about any medications you’re taking, your Broadway Family Dental specialist reviews your x-rays or CAT scans (a 3D bone scan image) to pinpoint the exact location of your sinuses, the membrane and the area for the bone graft.
+After taking a thorough medical history, including information about any medications you’re taking, our dentist in Broadway reviews your x-rays or CAT scans (a 3D bone scan image) to pinpoint the exact location of your sinuses, the membrane and the area for the bone graft.
 You can expect:

 - Local anesthetic to numb the area.
 You can request a mild sedative for comfort, but it’s not always required.